TristanPouliquen/IIC3103-Rails10/README.md

 ##Documentation

-The project documentation is availabler [here](Documentacion Entrega 1.pdf).
+The project documentation is available [here](Documentación Entrega 1.pdf).
 It contains the system's description, diagrams of the different processes implemented.

-The API documentation is available [here](http://integra10.ing.puc.cl/api/documentacion).
+The API documentation is available [here](http://integra10.ing.puc.cl/api/documentacion), with the different routes that we provide, the definitions of their parameters and information on what they return.

 ## Pre-requisites